 Managing up to 200 projects simultaneously – 40 to 50 of them active at any one time – requires top-notch teamwork and organizational skills.
 “I have six different lists sitting on my desk.
 I may have three ‘to-do’ notepads going in one day,” she says.
 “Our team has developed good project management practices that allow us to keep track of each study, but it’s a constant game of prioritization.”

 It’s also a game of catch-up.
 As the science evolves, Gass’s team has to keep up with diagnostic and technological advances, and find ways to bring these new tools to areas of the world that are often left far behind.
 “As national programs get closer to reaching disease elimination, finding those last cases of infection is like looking for a needle in a haystack.
-We need the help of new diagnostic tools and mobile technology to achieve success,” she says.
+We need the help of new diagnostic tools, geospatial modeling, and mobile technology to achieve success,” she says.

 Time is another adversary.
 “We have a pretty clear vision of what is needed to eliminate these diseases, but bringing people together around the remaining challenges and testing new solutions takes time, which is in high demand.”

 Despite these impediments, the NTD-SC has been incredibly successful at building a strong international coalition of researchers, forging close relationships with local ministries of health, and answering critical global health questions.
 The answers it provides help the WHO develop new policies to strengthen public health programs in developing nations.
 “It’s very fulfilling,” Gass says of her job.
-“It’s nice to see your work lead to measurable change and improve people’s lives.”
+“It’s nice to see your work lead to measurable change and improvements in people’s lives.”